Boot to Gecko, the web without Windows

 From the tablet to the computer

-B2G has apparently many competitors.
+Firefox OS has apparently many competitors.
 To cite only systems based on Linux, there are Tizen, webOS, ChromeOS and Android, and more.
-Each of them has a highly developed framework, while B2G is still being defined.
+Each of them has a highly developed framework, while Firefox OS is still being defined.
 Android has hundreds of thousands of applications.
-To be convincing, therefore, B2G must offer something more.
+To be convincing, therefore, Firefox OS must offer something more.

-To answer the original question, B2G allows it tablets to replace desktops, yes, it's clearly its goal, to do that it offers to Web applications file functions, Bluetooth communication with devices and so ones.
+To answer the original question, Firefox OS allows it tablets to replace desktops, yes, it's clearly its goal, to do that it offers to Web applications file functions, Bluetooth communication with devices and so ones.

 Video: Demonstration of Boot2Gecko on a Samsung Galaxy S2